-To communicate easily with your stakeholders, include a copy of your PHS Policy or any other relevant policies (for example, violence, harassment/bullying, respectful workplace) with your requests for proposal, contractor terms and conditions, purchase orders, and so on.
-Workers who interact with external parties on a regular basis should explain your organizational values and expectations to them upfront.
-These workers should have a one-page handout they can send or give to their external contacts to ensure consistency in the message and to make this external stakeholder communication is as easy as possible for the front-line workers.
+To communicate easily with your stakeholders, include a copy of your PHS Policy or any other relevant policies (for example, violence, harassment/bullying, respectful workplace) with your requests for proposal, contractor terms and conditions,

 Prevention of situations where clients make threats is important through employee training on de-escalating angry clients and conflict management.
 However, there are situations where these programs are neither sufficient nor appropriate.
 Supporting employees through a Threats Protocol is essential to psychological health and safety.